-Willow tit is the only UK Tit species to excavate a new nest hole each breeding season, the work normally carried out by the female.
+Willow Tit is the only UK Tit species to excavate a new nest hole each breeding season, the work normally carried out by the female.
 The nest is positioned less than a metre above the ground in a rotten stump.

-Willow tit is a Red List species of conservation concern
+Willow Tit is a Red List species of conservation concern

-Willow tit is a Local Priority Species highlighted in the Barnsley Biodiversity Plan because of its national status and the opportunity there is in Barnsley to help conserve and expand the existing population.
+Willow Tit is a Local Priority Species highlighted in the Barnsley Biodiversity Plan because of its national status and the opportunity there is in Barnsley to help conserve and expand the existing population.

-The willow tit is included in the UK List of Priority Species for conservation action under the UK Biodiversity Action Plan (UK BAP) in 2007.
+Willow Tit is included in the UK List of Priority Species for conservation action under the UK Biodiversity Action Plan (UK BAP) in 2007.

-The willow tit is listed as a species of ‘principal importance for the purpose of conserving biodiversity’ under section 41 (England) of the NERC Act (2006) in 2008.
+Willow Tit is listed as a species of ‘principal importance for the purpose of conserving biodiversity’ under section 41 (England) of the NERC Act (2006) in 2008.

-Willow tits therefore need to be taken into consideration by any public body in managing their estate.
+Willow Tits therefore need to be taken into consideration by any public body in managing their estate.

-The UK population of Willow Tit fell by 94% between 1970 and 2012; the largest drop of any common resident bird.
-In many parts of England, especially in the south and east, Willow Tit has almost disappeared.
+The UK population of Willow Tit has fallen by 94% since the 1970s, the largest drop of any common resident bird, and 50% of their breeding range lost.
+In much of England, especially in the south and east, Willow Tit has almost disappeared.